duffee/Mojolicious_session_example/docs/LDAP.md

 because my example logins aren't in your LDAP.
 Nothing stopping you from removing the dummy login and using a test account of your own to make sure that the app is connecting to your LDAP correctly.

+_The correct procedure is to "mock" the LDAP server, removing the dependancy on a live LDAP server and a valid account that lives in your test suite._

 ```
 script/session_tutorial test